felipemfp/cathy/README.md

 # cathy
-Catherine lets you organize your financial life
+Cathy lets you organize your financial life using [Catherine API](//github.com/felipemfp/catherine)